Parliament-Funkadelic singer Clarence 'Fuzzy' Haskins dies at 81

 Starting in the mid-1970s Haskins developed a solo career, but continued to perform and record with various P-Funk members on and off over the years.

 P-Funk member Bootsy Collins paid tribute to Haskins in an email to NPR.
-In a statement, Collins said:
+Collins said:

 "Fuzzy was not only a talented singer & musician, he was a leader & team player.
 He was always a light at the party, the shows or wherever he would go.